 Partnering with ASTHO, the Foundation hosts and convenes the Public Health Workforce Strategy meeting, which leads to the creation of the National Consortium for Public Health Workforce Development.

 The Foundation reaches full endowment; it moves to new offices at 7501 Wisconsin Avenue in Bethesda, Md., to accommodate its growing staff.

 The Practical Playbook to Integrate Primary Care and Public Health launches at a National Press Club news conference featuring a keynote address from J. Michael McGinnis, MD, MPP, National Academy of Medicine, the National Academies of Science, Engineering, and Medicine.
 The following year, Oxford University Press publishes the textbook version of the Practical Playbook.

-The Foundation collaborates with ASTHO on the Public Health Workforce Interest and Needs Survey (PH WINS), the first nationally representative assessment of public health workers.
+The Foundation collaborates with the Association of State and Territorial Health Officials (ASTHO) to launch the Public Health Workforce Interest and Needs Survey (PH WINS), the first nationally representative assessment of public health workers.

 Edward L. Hunter is hired as President and CEO.
 Dr. Sprague continues his service as Chair of the Board of Directors.